s00d/vue3-migrate/README.md

 To use the tool, follow these steps:

-1. Install the dependencies by running `npm install`.
+1. Install the dependencies by running `npm i -g vue3-migrate`.
 2. Run the tool with the following command:

 ```